Please support the American Music Recordings Archive (AMRA) -

 To assist those compiling research or for classroom teaching,

-here are a few sample CDs from the complete catalogue below:
+here are a few sample CDs with music from each century:

 AMRC 0001 - "Majesty" - Best of William Billings